Starting a podcast and want your own custom domain name?

 If you plan on purchasing web hosting, many of them will offer a free domain name during the process.

-I’ve used Dreamhost for a long time for new sites and they offer a free domain name when you purchase an annual shared hosting plan.
+I’ve used Dreamhost for a long time for new sites and they also offer a free domain name when you purchase an annual shared hosting plan.

 On top of that, I can offer you $25 off with this link.
 Sounds like a great deal to me!

 If you’re thinking of using another company for web hosting, I recommend you read the top of this WordPress hosting article first.

 Name.com is another great domain name registrar that is based in Colorado (like I am) and I like to support local companies… that costs me a little more though.

 Here a few tips and suggestions for choosing a domain name for your podcast:

 There isn’t a .podcast extension at this time and others are hard to remember.
 Don’t overthink this one, just get [yourdomainname].com.

 These just look bad (and maybe even a little shady) so it’s best to not use them.
 Plus it’s difficult to say out loud: “set dash sail dash podcast dot com” just doesn’t have the same ring to it.